 However, designing a new language can be an intimidating task.
-A range of methodologies and tools have been developed over the years in order to simplify this process, from compiler-compilers to visual environments [13].
+A range of methodologies and tools have been developed over the years in order to simplify this process, from compiler-compilers to visual environments [12].
 A simple, yet powerful technique for the implementation of domain-specific languages is based on source-to-source transformations.
-Although in this process the source and target language can be completely different, it is frequent to be just interested in some idiomatic extensions, i.e., adding domain-specific features to a host language while preserving the availability of most of the facilities of this language.
-Examples of such extensions are adding functional notation to a language that does not support it, adding a special notation for grammars (such as Definite Clause Grammars (DCGs) [16]), etc. Such transformations have been proposed in the context of object-oriented programming (e.g., Polyglot for Java, [15]), functional programming (e.g., Embedded DSL facilities for Haskell, [9]), or logic programming (e.g., the term_expansion facility in most Prolog systems, or the extended mechanisms of Ciao [2,8]).
-In this approach, the language implementations provide a collection of hooks that allow the programmer to extend the compiler and implement both syntactic and semantic variations.
+Although in this process the source and target language can be completely different, it is frequent to be just interested in some idiomatic extensions, i.e., adding domain specific features to a host language while preserving the availability of most of the facilities of this language.
+Examples of such extensions are adding functional notation to a language that does not support it, adding a special notation for grammars (such as Definite Clause Grammars (DCGs) [15]), etc. Such transformations have been proposed in the context of object-oriented programming (e.g., for Java, [14]), functional programming (e.g., for Haskell, [9]), or logic programming (the term_expansion facility in most Prolog systems, or the extended mechanisms of [2,8]) In this approach, the language implementations provide a collection of hooks that allow the programmer to extend the compiler and implement both syntactic and semantic variations.